Ultrasound-guided shoulder injection for frozen shoulder treatment

 PRP Outperforms Corticosteroid at 3 and 6 Months

-Meta-analysis of 7 randomized trials (692 participants) found PRP and corticosteroid comparable at one month — but at three and six months, PRP produced significantly better pain relief, shoulder range of motion, and functional scores.
+A 2026 meta-analysis of 7 randomized trials (692 participants) found PRP and corticosteroid comparable at one month — but at three and six months, PRP produced significantly better pain relief, shoulder range of motion, and functional scores.

 View on PubMed →